-When it comes to securing your valuables you have a few options.
+When it comes to securing your valuables at home you have a few options.
 You can rent a safe deposit box at the bank, you can dig a hole in the backyard, or you can buy a home safe.
-Lets eliminate the hole in the ground right off the bat.
-That leaves 2 viable options; the safe deposit box and the home safe.
+Let’s eliminate the hole in the ground right off the bat.
+That leaves 2 viable options; the deposit box and the home safe.
 With the safe deposit box your valuables are tucked away in a vault behind a steel door about 2 feet thick.
 Safe yes, but that doesn’t mean it’s the perfect solution.
 What if you decide you want to wear your $2,000 watch to dinner with the Mrs?
 Or she wants to wear the diamond pendant you gave her?
 Or you realize you need an important document that’s in the box but the bank is closed?
 What you really need is a home safe.
-In this product review guide then we’re going to take a look at what we consider to be the best home safes on the market.
+In this product review guide, we’re going to take a look at what we consider to be the best home safes on the market.
 Let’s get started.

-Our Top Picks For The Best Home Safe
+The Best Home Safe

 How much you pay for a home safe is entirely up to you but if you want the best you should consider shelling out a bit more and getting the Verifi Smart Biometric Safe.
-Not only is access controlled by a superior biometric scanner that can hold up to 40 fingerprints at a time, but the safe itself is built like a tank.
+Not only is access controlled by a superior biometric scanner that can hold up to 40 fingerprints at a time, but the box itself is built like a tank.
 No weasel with a screwdriver is going to pry this baby open and clean you out.

 - Weight22.9 pounds

-The scanner is first rate and provides security above and beyond the simple 4 digit code.
+The scanner is first rate and provides security above and beyond the simple 4 digit code

-All your interactions with this home safe can be conducted via the Smart Safe LCD screen.
+All your interactions with this home safe can be conducted via the Smart Safe LCD screen

-Built tough using high grade steel and tamper proof/pry proof hinges.
+Built tough using high grade steel and tamper proof/pry proof hinges

-The scanner occasionally rejects valid fingerprints unless perfectly positioned.
+The scanner occasionally rejects valid fingerprints unless perfectly positioned

-2. Adir 0.5 Cubic
+Adir 0.5 Cubic Home Safe

 The keypad access code on the Adir home safe is completely customizable and can be changed as often as you like and the LCD display keeps you up to date on battery status as well as telling you if the safe is locked or unlocked.